DIGITbrain/digitbrain.github.io/docs/attributes/dma_tuple/index.md

 `ip_instance`{ #ip-instance }

 :   **Required**-*string*<br>
-    Identifier of the IP Instance the DMA Tuple is valid for (NB: Entity for IP Instance is referenced)
+    Identifier of the IP Instance the Process is valid for (NB: Entity for IP Instance is referenced)

     === "Example"